 For starters, the credit for the Citi Prestige is $50 higher – $250 instead of $200.
 In addition to being higher, the credit for the Citi Prestige is easier to use.
 The $250 fee credit for the Citi Prestige card can be applied to any flight related expense that is charged to your Citi Prestige card.
 This includes baggage fees, seat selection fees, and even the flight itself!

-The fee credit for the American Express Platinum card applies only to incidental flight-related expenses like baggage fees, seat selection fees, and meal purchases.
+The fee credit for the American Express Platinum card applies only to incidental flight-related expenses like baggage fees, seat selection fees, and meal purchases aboard one qualifying airline.
 It cannot directly be used to purchase airfare, though in some cases a gift card purchase may trigger the fee credit.
 Those gift cards can later be used to purchase airfare.

 Advantage: Citi Prestige

 The Citi Prestige Card has far superior rewards for spending when compared with the American Express Platinum Card.

 The American Express Platinum earns a flat 1 point per dollar spent on most purchases, but does earn 5x points on airfare purchased directly with the airline or with American Express Travel.
 That’s a big deal if you buy a lot of flights each year.

 The Citi Prestige earns 3 points per dollar spent on air travel and hotels, 2 points per dollar spent on dining and entertainment, and 1 point per dollar spent on all other purchases.